bazaarvoice/jsonpps/README.md

 jsonpps
 ======================================

 A streaming JSON pretty printer that can format multi-GB input files.
+This repo is being archived and made read-only on August 30th, 2021 because it is dormant.

 Pretty prints a whitespace-separated sequence of JSON values.
 Example:
 ```